guyera/ss-osu-system/README.md

 ## Contact

-If you have any questions regarding our paper or the repo, please post them in [discussions](https://github.com/pi-umd/sailon-hoi/discussions).
+If you have any questions regarding this repo, please post them in [issues](https://github.com/pi-umd/sailon-hoi/issues).
 If you ran into issues related to the code, feel free to open an issue.
 Alternatively, you can contact us at anubhav@umd.edu or vinoj@umd.edu